COMP7507-Group07/TravelFriendlyCity/tableau_web/README.md

 # Introduction
-This is the web application using for Visual7507 demo pre.
-I just put the UI framework into the file, in case you don't have node.js and npm.
-The code will not be updated, so if there is any change in UI framework source code, you can use:
+This is the web application using for Visual7507 in 2023 group 7 demo pre.
+We just put the UI framework into the file, in case you don't have node.js and npm.
+There is no other tableau file because we published our work into tableau public and linked them with URLs.

-    npm i layui

 # Usage
 Using vscode extension Go-live is ok.
-Just make sure you are under the top dictionary tableau_web.
+Just make sure you are under the top dictionary tableau_web, and go to URL:

-# Some other words:(
-If you see nothing in web pages, this is probably because our result have expired in tableau public:( I don't know how long it will presist.
-So good luck!
+    localhost:5500